Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Introduction

-\cite{silverman1986density} solved this issue statistically using variance and interquartile range of the observations.
-However this kind of solution is not efficient due to the fact that the kernel parameter should be recomputed every single time step.
-Moreover, it is questionable whether the variance of pedestrian locations should control the kernel size in pedestrian density.
-Despite this, multiple researchers studied this approach -- \cite{krisp2009visual, plaue2012multi, plaue2014measuring, mollier2019two, fan2013comparative, fan2013data}.
+The authors of the previously mentioned papers have pointed to the disadvantage of using the kernel approach, which requires the calibration of the scale parameter, in contrast to the popular non-parametric Voronoi approach.
+The paper by \cite{silverman1986density} proposed a statistical solution of this issue by utilizing the variance and interquartile range of the observations.
+However, this solution is not efficient since the kernel parameter needs to be recomputed for each time step.
+Moreover, it is questionable whether the variance of pedestrian locations should control the kernel size in the density estimation of pedestrians.
+Despite this, several researchers have studied this variance approach, including \cite{krisp2009visual, plaue2012multi, plaue2014measuring, mollier2019two, fan2013comparative, fan2013data}.

-As noticed in most papers or conference presentations, it is not possible to choose a specific approach as the only correct one.
-Furthermore the parametrization may differ with an application.
-Nevertheless the chosen method significantly affects the evaluation of quantities, from this reason it may have an impact on results, e.g. an examined phenomenon, like researchers already discussed -- \cite{schadschneider2011empirical, hillebrand2020comparing, tordeux2015quantitative, steffen2010methods, duives2015quantification}.

-In our opinion, it is crucial to keep comparing methods in use and to identify common aspects as well as their differences.
-From our point of view, the density distribution based on kernel approach may be interpreted as a general concept, and therefore many other methods could be introduced only as its special cases.
-Moreover, the kernel approach (with an appropriate scaling) could be used as a good representative for multiple approaches mentioned above.

-In this paper, we will firstly introduce several criteria for the quantification of the density estimate properties, thus the reader can precisely justify the application of studied methods.
-We will define the kernel concept then in a detail which non-kernel densities follow.
-And finally, we will present an experimental data-driven study of (dis)similarities between many methods mentioned earlier.